Join Us at Webster

 Alumni from our Global Campuses

 Psychology can be seen as an umbrella discipline overarching all other disciplines.
-Psychology is the study of the human mind and the behavior that it generates, as well as how humans behave across various subjects.
+It is the study of the human mind and the behavior that it generates, as well as how humans behave across various subjects.

-As a psychology student at Webster, you will have the opportunity to study specific issues, theories and science of the discipline and also attain an understanding of the complexity and diversity of human behavior.
+Learn how to access the non-conscious mind, while being led through all basic psychology subdisciplines.
+The CanBeLab (Cognitive and Affective Neuroscience and Behavior) is waiting for you to record brain activities, muscle activity, skin conductance, and to code and analyze facial expressions for scientific research.
+As a psychology student at Webster, you will have the opportunity to study specific issues, theories and science, and attain an understanding of the complexity and diversity of human behavior.
 All the while, we will give you access to our cutting-edge laboratory with the latest technologies.

 Our psychology students use approaches that range from the scientific to the philosophical, from the experimental to the theoretical.
-Through these methods our students develop and apply problem-solving skills that will help them think analytically and to communicate clearly and persuasively throughout their lives and careers.
+Through these methods our students develop and apply problem-solving skills that will help them think analytically and communicate clearly and persuasively throughout their lives and careers.

-Our friendly and experienced faculty specialize in a variety of areas that will allow you to approach psychology from different perspectives, including biological and evolutionary, clinical and counseling, lifespan development, learning and cognitive, social and cross-cultural perspectives.
+Our experienced faculty specialize in a variety of areas that will allow you to approach psychology from different perspectives, including biological and evolutionary, clinical and counseling, lifespan development, learning and cognitive, social and cross-cultural perspectives.
 Even Neuroscience plays an important role.
+Our students also learn advanced research methods, such as the advanced analysis of statistical techniques, research methodology and psychological testing.

 Learning Outcomes